The IT threat to all businesses is growing every day. What are you doing to keep your business safe?

 Partnering with an MSSP

-Some SMBs may be hesitant in handing their sensitive data over to MSSPs, but this cost can be overcome by an SMB implementing a confidentiality agreement between both parties.
+Some SMBs may be hesitant in handling their sensitive data over to MSSPs, but this cost can be overcome by an SMB implementing a confidentiality agreement between both parties.

 SMB Implementing Their Own IT Security